 Don't reveal personal details.
-Never give out financial information (such as your bank account details or your PIN) over the phone, even if the caller claims to be from your bank.
-Be wary of anyone asking for personal information such as your passport details.
+Never give out personal or financial information (such as your bank account details or your PIN) over the phone, even if the caller claims to be from your bank.

+Hang up.
 If you feel harassed or intimidated, or if the caller talks over you without giving you a chance to speak, end the call.
-It may feel rude to hang up on someone, but you have the right not to be harassed and pressurised into buying something, answering a survey, or giving out your personal details.
+It may feel rude to hang up on someone, but you have the right not to be pressurised into anything.

+Ring the organisation.
 If you're unsure whether the caller is genuine, you can always ring the company or bank they claim to be from.
-Make sure you find the number yourself (from a bank card or statement, the phone book, or their official website) and don’t use the one provided by the caller.
+Make sure you find the number yourself and don’t use the one provided by the caller.

+Don't be rushed.
 Scammers will try to rush you into providing your personal details.
-They may say they have an offer or an investment that is time-limited.
-Alternatively, they may say your money or your bank account is at risk if you don't give them the information they need right away.
-These tactics are designed to pressure you but don't be rushed into doing something you're not sure about.
+They may say they have time-limited offer or claim your bank account is at risk if you don't give them the information they need right away.

 How can I avoid phone scams and cold calls?